 (4) Kenneth S. Wuest, Wuest’s Word Studies from the Greek New Testament: For the English Reader, vol. 11 (Grand Rapids: Eerdmans, 1997), 13.

 Simon received the Aramaic name of Cephas as a descriptive title of what he would someday be like (John 1:42).
-The a.v. translates, “Thou shalt be called Cephas, which is by interpretation, a stone.”
+The a.v. translates, “Thou shalt be called Cephas, which is, by interpretation, a stone.”
 The word “stone” is from the Greek word petros (πετρος) which means “a detached but large fragment of rock,” and is used here metaphorically to describe Peter as a man like a rock by reason of his firmness and strength of soul.
 The name “Peter” is the English spelling of the Greek petros (πετρος) which is the word chosen by the Holy Spirit that would adequately translate the meaning of the Aramaic “Cephas.”
 In answering Peter’s great confession of His deity, the Lord Jesus says, “Thou art Peter (petros (πετρος)), and upon this rock (petra (πετρα)) I will build my church” (Matthew 16:18).
 Thayer quotes Schmidt as treating petros (πετρος) and petra (πετρα) as synonyms, petros (πετρος) meaning “a detached but large fragment of rock,” petra (πετρα) “the massive living rock.”
-The foundation of the Church of Jesus Christ is that massive living rock, the Son of God seen in His deity, acknowledged as such by Peter.
+The foundation of the Church of Jesus Christ is that massive living rock, the Son of God, seen in His deity, acknowledged as such by Peter.
 Peter is but a fragment of that massive rock in the sense in which he speaks of believers as “lively stones,” deriving their eternal life from the great Living Stone Himself (1 Peter 2:4, 5.)
-It was the fulness of the Holy Spirit at Pentecost that transformed Simon into Peter, the Rock-Man.
+The fullness of the Holy Spirit at Pentecost transformed Simon into Peter, the Rock-Man.

 (5) Smalley, S. S. (1996).
 Stone.
 In D. R. W. Wood, I. H. Marshall, A. R. Millard, J. I. Packer, & D. J. Wiseman (Eds.), New Bible dictionary (3rd ed., pp. 1134–1135).
 InterVarsity Press.